Today from Hiiraan Online:

 “Somalia has experienced a relatively increased humanitarian space, and this has helped aid agencies to increasingly [provide] health services to the population who were earlier inaccessible,” Omar Saleh, UN World Health Organization (WHO) emergency coordinator for Somalia, told IRIN.

 Epidemiological surveillance, too, has increased.
 “This has helped in detecting and dealing with possible disease outbreaks and putting adequate measures to control any outbreaks that might occur,” he added.

-In 2012, a total of eight hospitals were built in Bakool, Lower Juba, Gedo and Galgaduud regions, offering, among other things, emergency surgery and cesarean sections.
+In the newly accessible areas, two hospitals were built in Gedo and Galgaduud regions, three makeshift camps were established in Bakool and Lower Juba, and another three hospitals were scaled up for emergency surgery and cesarean section.
 The newly established health facilities serve about one million people.